MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-site-collection.md

 # Restore a deleted site collection

 This article describes how global admins and SharePoint admins can restore deleted site collections from the classic SharePoint admin center.
-For info about restoring deleted communication sites, group-connected team sites, and other sites in the new SharePoint admin center preview, see [View and restore deleted sites in the new SharePoint admin center](view-and-restore-deleted-sites-in-new-admin-center.md).
+For info about restoring deleted communication sites, group-connected team sites, and other sites in the new SharePoint admin center, see [View and restore deleted sites in the new SharePoint admin center](view-and-restore-deleted-sites-in-new-admin-center.md).

 If you're an admin for SharePoint Server, learn how to [Restore deleted site collections using Microsoft Powershell](https://go.microsoft.com/fwlink/?linkid=866959).